Theory of Moral Sentiments book cover

 Flash Card

-Distill The Theory of Moral Sentiments into rapid-fire memory cues that highlight Pixar’s principles of candor, teamwork, and creative resilience.
+Distill Theory of Moral Sentiments into rapid-fire memory cues that highlight Pixar’s principles of candor, teamwork, and creative resilience.

 Flash Mode Swiper